lantiga/clj-toml/README.md

 ## TODO

-  The parser is pretty solid (thanks to Kern) and complete.
+  The parser is pretty solid (thanks to Instaparse) and complete.

   In a way it implements a superset of TOML, since it successfully parses

   * non-homogeneous arrays
   * TOML with duplicate keys
-  * multiline strings

   As the TOML specification stabilizes, we'll raise errors according to specification.

 ## License

-  Copyright © 2013 Luca Antiga.
+  Copyright © 2013-2015 Luca Antiga.

   Distributed under the Eclipse Public License, the same as Clojure.